S4N0I/pgANN/README.md

-   image_url text UNIQUE NOT NULL, tags text, vectors double precision[], emb100 cube
+   image_url text UNIQUE NOT NULL, tags text, vectors double precision[], embeddings cube
 );
 ```
-3. Create a GIST index on the emb100 column which stores a 100-dimesional embedding of the original vector:
+3. Create a GIST index on the embeddings column which stores a 100-dimensional embedding of the original vector:

-`create index ix_gist on images using GIST (emb100);`
+`create index ix_gist on images using GIST (embeddings);`

 _Note: you might need to create other indexes (b-tree etc.) on other fields for efficient searching & sorting, but that's outside our scope_